fs7fyqy553/letterboxd/README.md

     - Uses a MongoDB database
     - Tested using MongoDB In-Memory Server and Supertest in Jest
     - Uses web scraper to automatically update the database daily (see database/database-updater/populate-database.js)

+- Web scraper:

+    - Written in TypeScript and utilises Puppeteer.